 If you have a retired greyhound, it may take much longer to get into the roaching habit.
-As racing dogs, they won’t have been exposed to a comfortable home-like setting until they retired and came to you.
+As racing dogs, they won’t have been exposed to a comfortable home-like setting until they retire and came to you.

 If they previously lived in a kennel, they won’t have had the opportunity to roach as much, as it’s unlikely they’d be used to a plush, fluffy carpet like the one you have in your home, so roaching won’t have become a habit.

 When they first enter your home, it’ll be a new, alien setting for them.
-They won’t understand mirrors, windows, the hoover, and or your cat.
+They won’t understand mirrors, windows, the hoover, or your cat.